aleksk31/practicalEpigenomics/README.md

 cat analyses/peaks.analysis/candidate.enhancers.sigmoid_colon.txt | wc -l
 ```

-There are 8022 candidate enhancers in stomach
+8022 candidate distal regulatory elements in stomach.
-14215 candidate enhancers in sigmoid colon.
+14215 candidate distal regulatory elements in sigmoid colon.

-**Task 3: Focus on regulatory elements that are located on chromosome 1 (hint: to parse a file based on the value of a specific column, have a look at what we did here), and generate a file regulatory.elements.starts.tsv that contains the name of the regulatory region (i.e. the name of the original ATAC-seq peak) and the start (5') coordinate of the region.**
+*Task 3: Focus on regulatory elements that are located on chromosome 1 (hint: to parse a file based on the value of a specific column, have a look at what we did here), and generate a file regulatory.elements.starts.tsv that contains the name of the regulatory region (i.e. the name of the original ATAC-seq peak) and the start (5') coordinate of the region.*

 Filter by the chromosome 1 and keep only the name of the regulatory region and the start (5') coordinate of the region.
-There are 987 candidates for stomach and 1521 for sigmoid colon.
 ```
 for tissue in stomach sigmoid_colon; do awk '$1=="chr1"'  analyses/peaks.analysis/candidate.enhancers."$tissue".txt | awk 'BEGIN{FS=OFS="\t"}{if ($6=="+"){start=$2} else {start=$3}; print $4, start}' > regulatory.elements.starts.$tissue.tsv